 Prior to transplanting an olive tree into a bonsai pot, prune its roots to fit a bonsai container.
 This may seem a bit aggressive than it is, just don’t be afraid to tease roots with a root rack starting at the bottom, knocking soil off the root ball.
 Spread the roots out, to become flat, but not cut and damaged.
 Now the olive tree is ready to be repotted.

 Place a shallow layer of the growing medium in the bottom of the selected container, then seat the olive tree in the center and finish filling the container with planting medium.
-By the way, you should use a wire to anchor the tree to the pot if you change the potting mix into a bonsai soil which is very granular.
-It will help your tree to stand until its roots established in a new shallow container.
+By the way, you should use a wire to anchor the tree to the pot if you change the potting mix into bonsai soil which is very granular.
+It will help your tree to stand until its roots are established in a new shallow container.

-In addition, while styling bonsai, you can position your olive tree around the rocks or moss and even place with other trees to simulate a tiny landscape.
-Just remember, the olive tree live and face the sun on their own, which can result in different movement than you planned initially.
+In addition, while styling bonsai, you can position your olive tree around the rocks or moss and even place it with other trees to simulate a tiny landscape.
+Just remember, the olive tree live and face the sun on their own, which can result in different movements than you planned initially.